OctopusDeploy/docs/src/pages/docs/deployments/patterns/elastic-and-transient-environments/cleaning-up-environments.md

 ## Machine Policies {#Cleaningupenvironments-Machinepolicies}

 Machine policies are machine related settings that can be applied per-machine.
-They can be accessed at **{{Infrastructure,Machine policies}}**.
+They can be accessed at **Infrastructure ➜ Machine policies**.

 In this example we will create a machine policy to automatically delete machines when they become unavailable.